dapr/docs/daprdocs/content/en/getting-started/quickstarts/pubsub-quickstart.md

 description: "Get started with Dapr's Publish and Subscribe building block"
 ---

 Let's take a look at Dapr's [Publish and Subscribe (Pub/sub) building block]({{< ref pubsub >}}).
-In this quickstart, you will run a publisher microservice and a subscriber microservice to demonstrate how Dapr enables a Pub/sub pattern.
+In this Quickstart, you will run a publisher microservice and a subscriber microservice to demonstrate how Dapr enables a Pub/sub pattern.

 1. Using a publisher service, developers can repeatedly publish messages to a topic.
 1. [A Pub/sub component](https://docs.dapr.io/concepts/components-concept/#pubsub-brokers) queues or brokers those messages.
 Our example below uses Redis, you can use RabbitMQ, Kafka, etc.